harikrishnanp2551/sweetviz_eda_app/README.md

 1. Fork this repository to your GitHub account
 2. Go to [Streamlit Cloud](https://share.streamlit.io/)
 3. Connect your GitHub repository
-4. Deploy the app using `sweetviz_streamlit_app.py` as the main file
+4. Deploy the app using `sweetviz_streamlit_app_enhanced.py` as the main file
+5. Ensure `requirements_enhanced.txt` is in your repository

 ## File Format Support